sampsyo/home/_posts/2014-10-06-newjournals.md

 ---
 A favorite conversation topic at computer science conferences is griping about computer science conferences.
 While we may not agree on the specifics, everyone seems to concur that the list of shortcomings is long.

-The most popular complaints range from the ambitiously idealistic to the mundanely bureaucratic:
+Popular complaints range from the ambitiously idealistic to the mundanely bureaucratic:

 * Nondeterministic reviewer assignment makes authors play [Whac-A-Mole][wam] with wildly shifting criticisms from submission to resubmission.
 * Secret reviews and high per-PC-member load incentivize shoddy reviewing.